Rupak09/ImageGuardian/README.md

-##  How to Contribute to ImageGuardian??
+##  Open source contribution ImageGuardian.

 Welcome to ImageGuardian!
 We encourage you to get involved by either checking out existing issues or creating new ones.
 Here's a guide on how to contribute: